Karasukaigan/pc-parts-lists-manager/README.md

-# DIY PC Parts List Manager
+# DIY PC Parts Lists Manager
 [中文](README_CH.md) | [日本語](README_JP.md)

 Welcome to the DIY PC Parts List Manager!
 This application is an Electron-based project designed to manage DIY PC parts lists.
 You can create, save, and manage multiple parts lists locally, and it also offers printing and screenshot sharing functionalities.